jometzg/cognitive-speech/REST API/Using transcription REST API.md

 ## Getting the result for the transcription

-There are a couple of REST calls that allow you to get a list of transcriptions:
+There are a couple of REST calls that allow you to get transcription results.

+## List of all transcriptions
 ### Request
 ```
 GET /api/speechtotext/v2.1/transcriptions/ HTTP/1.1